pak-app/python-1403-404/README.md

-# python-1403-404
+# Python BME Course 1403-404

-This repo is for SBU Python Course
+This repository is created to provide easy access to BME students of SBU to codes and projects of TA class.